wwood/singlem/docs/installation.md

 # Installing SingleM

-There are two stages to installation - installing the software and
+There are several ways to install SingleM.

 <!-- ### Installation via conda
 SingleM can be installed through [Bioconda](https://anaconda.org/bioconda/singlem):